Processing math: 100%

 Solution:

-It's easy to see that if $n=p^k$, where $p$ is a prime and $k \in \mathbb{Z}^+$, then $n$ satisfies the condition.
-Assume that $n$ has at least two prime divisors.
-Let $n=mp^k$, where $p$ is the smallest prime dividing $n$ and $(m,p)=1$.
-Clearly $p<m$ and both $p$ and $m$ are divisors of $n$.
-If $n$ satisfies the condition, then $m-p+1$ is also a divisor of $n$.
-Let $q$ be a prime such that $q \mid m$.
-Since $m-q<m-p+1<m$, then $q$ doesn't divide $m-p+1$.
-It follows that the only prime factor of $m-p+1$ is $p$.
-Hence, $m-p+1=p^a$ for some positive integer $a \leq k$, i.e. $$m=p^a+p-1.$$ Assume that $a \geq 2$.
-Since $p^{a-1} \mid n$ and $p^{a-1}<m$, then $m-p^{a-1}+1=p(p^{a-1}-p^{a-2}+1)$ is also a divisor of $n$.
-As $p^{a-1}-p^{a-2}+1$ is not divisible by $p$, then it must divide $m$.
+It's easy to see that if n=p^k, where p is a prime and k \in \mathbb{Z}^+, then n satisfies the condition.
+Assume that n has at least two prime divisors.
+Let n=mp^k, where p is the smallest prime dividing n and (m,p)=1.
+Clearly p<m and both p and m are divisors of n.
+If n satisfies the condition, then m-p+1 is also a divisor of n.
+Let q be a prime such that q \mid m.
+Since m-q<m-p+1<m, then q doesn't divide m-p+1.
+It follows that the only prime factor of m-p+1 is p.
+Hence, m-p+1=p^a for some positive integer a \leq k, i.e. m=p^a+p-1.
+Assume that a \geq 2.
+Since p^{a-1} \mid n and p^{a-1}<m, then m-p^{a-1}+1=p(p^{a-1}-p^{a-2}+1) is also a divisor of n.
+As p^{a-1}-p^{a-2}+1 is not divisible by p, then it must divide m.
 As

-$$m=p^a+p-1=(p+1)(p^{a-1}-p^{a-2}+1)+p^{a-2}-2,$$ then $(p^{a-1}-p^{a-2}+1) \mid m$ if and only if $(p^{a-1}-p^{a-2}+1) \mid (p^{a-2}-2)$.
-We have $$p^{a-1}-p^{a-2}+1>p^{a-2}-2 \iff p^{a-2}(p-2)+3>0,$$ so there are no solutions if $a \geq 2$.
-If $a=1$, we get $m=2p-1$.
+m=p^a+p-1=(p+1)(p^{a-1}-p^{a-2}+1)+p^{a-2}-2, then (p^{a-1}-p^{a-2}+1) \mid m if and only if (p^{a-1}-p^{a-2}+1) \mid (p^{a-2}-2).
+We have p^{a-1}-p^{a-2}+1>p^{a-2}-2 \iff p^{a-2}(p-2)+3>0, so there are no solutions if a \geq 2.
+If a=1, we get m=2p-1.

-(i) If $k \geq 2$, then $p^2 \mid n$ and $p^2>2p-1$, so $p^2-(2p-1)+1=p^2-2p+2$ is also a divisor of $n$.
-If $p>2$, then $p^2-2p+2$ is not divisible by $p$, which gives $(p^2-2p+2) \mid m$, i.e. $(p^2-2p+2) \mid (2p-1)$ and this is true only if $p=3$.
-So, $m=5$ and $n=5\cdot 3^k$.
-Since $3^k>5$, then also $3^k-5+1=3^k-4$ is a divisor of $n$, which forces $3^k-4=5$, i.e. $k=2$ and $n=45$.
-If $p=2$, then $m=3$ and $n=3\cdot 2^k$.
-Since $2^k>3$, then also $2^k-3+1=2(2^{k-1}-1)$ is a divisor of $n$ and this implies $k=2$ or $k=3$.
-An easy check shows that indeed $n \in \{12,24\}$.
+(i) If k \geq 2, then p^2 \mid n and p^2>2p-1, so p^2-(2p-1)+1=p^2-2p+2 is also a divisor of n.
+If p>2, then p^2-2p+2 is not divisible by p, which gives (p^2-2p+2) \mid m, i.e. (p^2-2p+2) \mid (2p-1) and this is true only if p=3.
+So, m=5 and n=5\cdot 3^k.
+Since 3^k>5, then also 3^k-5+1=3^k-4 is a divisor of n, which forces 3^k-4=5, i.e. k=2 and n=45.
+If p=2, then m=3 and n=3\cdot 2^k.
+Since 2^k>3, then also 2^k-3+1=2(2^{k-1}-1) is a divisor of n and this implies k=2 or k=3.
+An easy check shows that indeed n \in \{12,24\}.

-(ii) If $k=1$, then $n=(2p-1)p$.
-Let $q$ be the smallest prime divisor of $2p-1$.
-Then $q \mid n$, $p<q$ and so $q-p+1$ is a divisor of $n$.
-So, $(q-p+1) \mid (2p-1)$ or $(q-p+1) \mid p$.
-In the first case, by the minimality of $q$, it must be $q<q-p+1$, contradiction.
-In the second case, $q-p+1=1$ or $q-p+1=p$, which gives $q=2p-1$.
+(ii) If k=1, then n=(2p-1)p.
+Let q be the smallest prime divisor of 2p-1.
+Then q \mid n, p<q and so q-p+1 is a divisor of n.
+So, (q-p+1) \mid (2p-1) or (q-p+1) \mid p.
+In the first case, by the minimality of q, it must be q<q-p+1, contradiction.
+In the second case, q-p+1=1 or q-p+1=p, which gives q=2p-1.

-In conclusion, we get $n=p^k$, where $k \in \mathbb{Z}^+$, or $n=(2p-1)p$, where $p$ is prime and $2p-1$ is prime, or $n \in \{12,24,45\}$.
+In conclusion, we get n=p^k, where k \in \mathbb{Z}^+, or n=(2p-1)p, where p is prime and 2p-1 is prime, or n \in \{12,24,45\}.

 No comments: